Belize Barrier Reef Watch

 IMPORTANCE

-When accumulate along shores can suffocating marine life and trap hatchling turtles and other juvenile marine life
+When accumulate along shores can suffocate marine life and trap hatchling turtles and other marine life |

 EXAMPLES

-Hatchling turtles
+Hatchling turtles Fish |

 DOCUMENT

-Look for any living marine life and release Note species affected
+Look for any living marine life and release Note species affected Photographs Location |

 Reef Damage